1995–96 in English football: Premiership

 Manchester United were Premiership champions for the third time in four seasons, after Newcastle United led for most of the season, the Tyneside club's lead having peaked at 10 points just before Christmas.
-United also won the FA Cup to complete the double.
+Manchester United also won the FA Cup to complete the double.
 The star of their season was undoubtedly striker Eric Cantona, who returned from his eight-month suspension at the beginning of October to spearhead United's attack with 19 goals in all competitions, several of them in crucial late season games as they took the initiative in the title race, and the last being the winning goal in the FA Cup final.

 Liverpool continued to show signs of a return to their former glory by finishing third and ending the season as runners-up in the FA Cup final.
 Aston Villa, enjoying a revival with a reshaped squad under Brian Little, finished fourth and won the Football League Cup.
 Arsenal built the foundations for a revival under new manager Bruce Rioch by finishing fifth and coming within a goal of reaching the League Cup final.
 However, Rioch was gone by the start of the following season after a dispute with the club's directors.

 FA Cup holders Everton failed to retain the cup and finished in sixth place in the league one place outside of a UEFA Cup place.

 Blackburn Rovers failed to retain their league title and finished seventh in the league, with Alan Shearer finding the net more than 30 times for the third season in a row.

 Nottingham Forest finished ninth in the league and were the only English side to progress to the quarter-finals of any of the European competitions, doing so in reaching the quarter-final UEFA Cup.
 1995-96 was one of the worst seasons ever for English clubs in European competitions.

 Bolton Wanderers were relegated in bottom place, having won just twice before New Year's Day, with not even an improvement under caretaker manager Colin Todd helping them.
 Queens Park Rangers were unable to recover from the sale of star striker Les Ferdinand to Newcastle and finished second bottom, ending 13 seasons in the top division.
 Manchester City were the last team to be relegated, eventually undone by their failure to win in their first 11 matches, but they did manage to take the fight to the last day of the season.
 Coventry City and Southampton stayed up on goal difference.